14-Day Budget Itinerary for the North Island of New Zealand

 Day 9 – Rotorua to Tongariro National Park

 Travel time: 2h10mins

 Next on this two-week North Island budget itinerary is the Tongariro National Park, but not without a few awesome stops along the way.
 If you have the budget, stop by the amazing geothermal parks between Rotorua and Taupo.
-Choose from Wai-O-Tapu (more info on Viator and Tripadvisor), Waimangu Volcanic Valley (on Viator and Tripadvisor) and Orakei Korako (on Viator or Tripadvisor).
+Choose from Wai-O-Tapu (more info on Viator and Tripadvisor), Waimangu Volcanic Valley (on Viator, Tripadvisor and Klook) and Orakei Korako (on Viator or Tripadvisor).